During uncertain financial times, it pays to be prepared

-Wage freezes, reduced government funding, pay grid restructuring, job loss or interruption—any of these have the potential to significantly affect your cash flow.
+Wage freezes, reduced government funding, pay grid restructuring, job loss, or interruption—any of these have the potential to significantly affect your cash flow.

 Then there are the regular, ‘everyday’ financial emergencies.

-Things such as unforeseen car or home repairs—which can be costly, particularly if you’re lower on the pay grid or are living on a single income.
+Things such as an unforeseen car or home repairs can be costly, particularly if you’re lower on the pay grid or are living on a single income.
 While you might not have a crystal ball to predict the future, having a financial action plan in place will at least provide you with a proactive (versus reactive) way for handling financial curveballs, when they come your way.

-Here are 2 ways you can be financially prepared for the unexpected over the long-term:
+Here are 2 ways you can be financially prepared for the unexpected over the long term: